 East Hall and the Townhouses will use separate housing applications.
 Applications must be completely filled out with all four, six, or eight potential roommates.
 Applicants will be notified prior to room selection if they have approved to live into East Hall or the Townhouses.
-Applications are available online can be accessed on my.hiram.edu beginning February 13th and completed applications are due by March 1st at 5:00 pm.
-Applicants will be notified on March 15th with the decision on their applications.
+Applications are available online can be accessed on my.hiram.edu beginning March 3rd and completed applications are due by March 19th at 11:59 pm.
+Applicants will be notified on March 24th with a decision on their applications.

 Will you continue to set aside rooms for incoming students?

 Clusters of rooms will be set aside (in addition to first year floors) for incoming students.
 The goal is to prevent incoming students from being the only first year student in a section or on a floor.
 As in past years, when possible, upperclassmen who wish to request a room that has been reserved for incoming student housing, may do so.
 Requests will be considered, based on space being available, following first year housing assignments.

 What if I can’t make it to Room sign-ups?

 If you are unable to be at Room Sign-ups, you may designate someone to be your proxy.
 He/she must bring your signed contract and proxy form to the appropriate Room Sign-up time.
 Proxy forms are available in the Residential Education Office in Bates Hall.